The Building Blocks of a Good ADHD Diagnosis

 A good clinical interview may take 2 to 3 hours, which includes time explaining to the patient what we now understand about ADHD and what it means for them.
 Many clinicians don’t have the luxury of that time — particularly pediatricians, who only have about 15 minutes for each patient interview.
 In those cases, a patient may need to return 2 or 3 times in order to convey an adequate amount of information.

-Normed rating scales: Most practitioners next use rating scales that have been used on a large number of subjects, some with ADHD and some without.
+Normed rating scales: Most practitioners use rating scales that have been used on a large number of subjects, some with ADHD and some without.
 These rating scales ask patients (or their parents) to rate their symptoms in various situations, and help the clinician get a sense of how a person’s symptoms compare to those of other people their age.
-Respected rating scales include the Connors Scales, BASC, the Brown ADD Scales, or the Barkley scales.
+Some respected rating scales include the Connors Scales, BASC, the Brown ADD Scales, or the Barkley scales.
 Parents and teachers should fill them out for children; adults can fill out their own scales.
 It is also often helpful for adults to have someone who knows them well complete a scale from their perspective.

 Physical exam: Sometimes, ADHD-like symptoms are caused by internal medical problems such as thyroid conditions or pinworms.
 A pediatrician or primary care doctor should do a complete physical exam to make sure a medical problem has not been overlooked.
 A physical exam can also assess whether an individual can safely take ADHD medication.

 All these puzzle pieces, taken together, help the clinician determine whether an ADHD diagnosis is appropriate.
 If ADHD is diagnosed, the clinician will follow up with the patient often — particularly if medication is prescribed — in order to assess the efficacy of treatment and make any adjustments to dosage or medication needed to help manage the ADHD symptoms.
 They can also determine if the initial evaluation missed anything.

 You may have heard about one or more of the following diagnostic tools, which are not universally accepted by the medical community as reliably accurate or comprehensive.
-It is my opinion that the following are not accurate tools for an accurate diagnosis.
+It is my opinion that the following are not accurate tools for an ADHD diagnosis:

 Brain imaging: ADHD is not a problem of brain structure, rather, it’s about communication within the networks of the brain.
 Medical literature is ripe with news of interesting studies on brain scans — including MRIs, PETs, FMRIs, and DTIs — and their provocative results.
 But people who really know about brain imaging and ADHD will tell you that brain imaging is not a useful diagnostic tool — yet.
 We are lacking the large number of normative pictures needed to paint an accurate representation of what “normal” looks like at different ages — making the tool’s diagnostic utility a thing of the future, not the present.

 Neuropsychological tests: Some patients get referred for expensive — $2,000 to $4,000, usually — packages of neuropsychological tests as part of the ADHD diagnosis process.
 Unfortunately, I can tell you these tests are generally useless for making an adequate assessment of ADHD.
 The reason?
-These tests are usually given in an office setting over a period ranging from 20 minutes to two hours.
-They give the tester a snapshot of how that person’s brain might be functioning on that given day, but they don’t communicate a thing about how that person functions in day-to-day life.
+They are usually given in an office setting and take as many as 8 hours depending on the complexity of the test.
+They give the tester a snapshot of how that person’s brain might be functioning on that given day, but they don’t communicate a thing about how that person functions in day-to-day life and relationships.
 Neuropsychological tests are a good way to evaluate brain damage after a traumatic brain injury or a stroke, but they’re not particularly useful for being able to assess and treat ADHD.
 In fact, the American Academy of Child and Adolescent Psychiatry specifically states that neuropsychological tests are not necessary to evaluate ADHD.